shreeyamhade/rsv-forecast-hub/README.md

 This repository is designed to collect forecast data for the RSV Forecast Hub run by the US CDC.
 The project collects forecasts for two datasets:

-    1. weekly new hospitalizations due to RSV, and
+1. Weekly new hospitalizations, due to RSV.
-   2. weekly incident percentage of emergency department visits due to RSV.
+2. Weekly incident percentage of emergency department visits, due to RSV.

 If you are interested in using these data for additional research or publications, please contact [rsvhub@cdc.gov](mailto:rsvhub@cdc.gov) for information regarding attribution of the source forecasts.